|The personal website of

 If my physical or mental faculties are failing or I am otherwise unable to function independently, I do not wish to be kept alive artificially, and I do want a mechanism to allow me to end things gracefully when I'm ready.
 Better still, if I am physically unable to act and have made it clear in advance that I don't want to live a pointless existence, then a doctor should be able to give me an injection that ends my life.

 Some find that shocking.
 What I find shocking is that most older Australians who wish to end their lives do so by hanging themselves.
 A length of rope is not illegal to buy, but trying to buy a decent drug to end suffering can send you to jail.
 The current laws in Australia erect huge barriers to a peaceful and dignified death at a time of one's choosing, and if anyone was to mercifully help another person achieve that end they could go to jail for life.
-This needs to change.
+Although all six states have enacted very limited mechanisms to allow for an assisted death, the narrow restrictions mean that some people will still suffer needlessly.

 The idea of introducing right-to-die legislation is frequently attacked by people who claim its a slippery slope.
 The "slippery slope" argument has been used by opponents of change to argue against virtually every modern reform, from giving women the vote, to decriminalising gay sex, to opposing gay marriage.
 It isn't an argument, its an excuse.
 If you don't want the right-to-die yourself, that's fine, but please don't stand in the way of those who want to have that option.